zachvalenta/notes-sw/za/vim.md

 * autocomplete works for any word in the workspace
 * prompt to clear editor history is annoying https://github.com/microsoft/vscode/pull/156421
 * constantly wipes out the outliner and requires Vim action to prompt redraw
-* symbol search doesn't work after git pull
+* symbol search doesn't work after git pull of new files | movement of headers

 WORKSPACES 📜 https://code.visualstudio.com/docs/editor/multi-root-workspaces
 * _workspace_: dir(s) in scope for search https://stackoverflow.com/a/50185038